-Our program strives to produce graduates who work in all segments of the electronics industry throughout the world.
+The Electronics Engineering Technology (EET) program strives to produce graduates who work in all segments of the electronics industry throughout the world.
 Electronics Engineering Technology graduates are valued for a wide variety of positions.
-On-going industry feedback insures we fulfill our mission to provide a quality degrees for the electronics field.
+On-going industry feedback insures we fulfill our mission to provide quality degrees for the electronics field.
 An important mechanism employed to assure this quality is our capstone experience.
-The capstone experience is a two semester sequence of designing and building a project that has market revelance and elements of student intellectual property.
+The capstone experience is a two semester sequence of designing and building a project that has market revelance and elements of the student's own intellectual property.
 This helps assure that our graduates leave Pittsburg State University as competitors in their chosen field of study.

-The EET program is housed in the Kansas Technology Center.
-The KTC provides modern classroom and laboratory facilities supporting program focus areas in telecommunications, controls, embedded systems and aerospace electronics.
+The Electronics Engineering Technology program is housed in the Kansas Technology Center.
+The Kansas Technology Center provides modern classroom and laboratory facilities supporting program focus areas in telecommunications, controls, embedded systems and aerospace electronics.

 Our mission is to offer undergraduate education leading to a quality BSET degree in electronics.

 Graduates of Pittsburg State University’s Electronic Engineering Technology program enjoy a prima facie assumption as creative and effective technology implementers with the ability to successfully to solve industry problems.
 Our graduating seniors are recruited as key industry investments for success.

 Program Educational Objectives/Student Outcomes